gliu92/arkantos/README.md

 # arkantos
-GDAX alerting and trading bot
+Arkantos alerting and trading bot for popular exchanges using GTT.